-The cluster manager is responsible for the appraisal of RTLB and may delegate this responsibility to a practice leader.
+The cluster manager is responsible for the appraisal of RTLB.
+The manager may delegate this responsibility to a practice leader.

 The lead school principal is responsible for the appraisal of the cluster manager.

-- are open and transparent;
+- open and transparent

-- use the Standards for the Teaching Profession and the Professional Standards where there is a collective agreement in place.
+Use the Standards for the Teaching Profession and the Professional Standards where there is a collective agreement in place.